Rank Up Sales Through Excellent Web Design

 Always think of the target user when deciding which web design suits the brand.

 Website visitors or customers stem from various age groups and demographics, so it’s best to have a target market in mind.
 This narrows the characteristics and design elements you need to have on your website.
 For example, younger group ages are attracted to bright colors and loud elements.
-It’s the opposite with professionals.
-They prefer clean, simple and to-the-point design and details in websites.
+It’s the opposite for the professionals.
+They prefer clean, simple and to-the-point design and details on websites.

 Besides the visual aesthetics, invoking an emotional response from the audience is another strategy to create sales.
 People crave an idea or thing once they see others using or doing it.
 French philosopher Rene Girard gave the term ‘mimetic desire’ for the idea, and it was backed up by French neuroscientists.
 For web designers, mimetic desire comes in the form of social proof.
 Desires are provoked if someone else does it first.

 An effective way to employ social proof in a website is by adding reviews or testimonials from past customers.
 It builds your credibility as a company, and it shows how effective the brand is.
 Testimonials, reviews and even subscriber numbers work because they mirror the brand’s values, which reflects back to the customer’s expectations.

 Another sure-fire way to invoke an emotional response is by having a facial expression in the line of sight.
 Facial expressions are inherent and universal, so seeing a smile or a frown signals our brain an interest to understand the feeling behind the expression.
 Brands that employ emotional responses are far more enticing to consumers because of the emotional association.

 A classic web design that is clean and simple is easier to digest.